 Beyond leading Miro Shot creatively, Rappak’s key responsibility is to ensure the team’s collective of artists sticks to the overall philosophy of the project, “…the idea that tech will save us,” he wrote in an email.
 The Miro Shot Collective, their associated open arts collective, was inspired by a vision to revolutionize live performance, with immersive technology as the clear route to transforming the stage.

-The collective began to take shape when Miro Shot, the powerhouse band managed by Stephen Taverner at East City Management (Alt J, Wolf Alice) and sighed to Believe/ All Points, with Warp Publishing, began to challenge the norms of what is a concert, stepping into a new era where there are no longer any back seats.
+The collective began to take shape when Miro Shot, the powerhouse band managed by Stephen Taverner at East City Management (Alt J, Wolf Alice) and signed to Believe/ All Points, with Warp Publishing, began to challenge the norms of what is a concert, stepping into a new era where there are no longer any back seats.

 Miro Shot originated from Rappak’s previous band.
 They went on world tour, what most bands dream to do, but at the end of the day he found they were doing just that: what every other band has done.
 “The world was changing all around us but we were still in a structure that existed since the Stones or Joy Division,” he wrote.
 Then, VR, AR and MR became available, as well as programs like Unity that enabled the first parts of code to be developed that would eventually become a part of the Miro Shot VR experience.
 At this stage, they began to work with new artists and creatives from outside the music industry and they put together some of the first shows that would later become an entirely new entity, and that is Mirocolabs, the start-up in LBE immersive production.